datascienceconfidential/datascienceconfidential.github.io/_posts/2025-07-24-matching-frictions.md

 Why do they make you do this?
 From the HR point of view, the fact that the ATS is difficult to use is a feature rather than a bug.
 Is this because HR hates you?
 No!
 It's simply because the volume of applicants is too high.
 It's easier than ever to apply for a job and you can apply from anywhere in the world.
 According to Seek, one of the online job platforms in New Zealand, [applications rose by 32% from 2023-34](https://www.seek.co.nz/about/news/article/seek-nz-employment-report-december).

 HR teams are facing a fire hose of applicants, many with perfectly-tailored CVs.
 Anything which reduces the volume of applicants is helpful.
 So for these companies, it's actually helpful that the ATS forces you to retype your entire CV.
 Some people will inevitably give up, and that's fewer CVs that HR has to screen.
+(From an economic point of view, think of it as increasing the cost of applying for the job.
+The cost is expressed in terms of time rather than money, but it's still a cost.)

 The ATS also enables HR to implement knock-out factors.
 For example, if you're in the wrong country you can be automatically disqualified.
 Of course, this also opens up the possibility of discrimination by age, gender, race, and any number of other charactistics.
 Does this happen?
 Almost certainly.
 More on that below.